Ruth First: Memoirs

 First's book, 117 Days, is her account of her arrest, imprisonment and interrogation by the South African Police Special Branch in 1963.
 It was first published in 1965.
 The memoir provides a detailed account of how she endured "isolation and sensory deprivation" while withstanding "pressure to provide information about her comrades to the Special Branch".

 Her daughter, the writer Gillian Slovo, published her own memoir, Every Secret Thing: My Family, My Country, in 1997.
 It is an account of her childhood in South Africa and her relationship with her activist parents.

 Films

 The film A World Apart (1988), which has a screenplay by her daughter Shawn Slovo and was directed by Chris Menges, is a biographical story about a young white girl living in South Africa with anti-apartheid activist parents, although the family is called Roth in the film.
 Barbara Hershey plays the character based on Ruth First.

 The 2006 film Catch a Fire about the activist Patrick Chamusso was written by Shawn Slovo, and in it First is portrayed by another daughter, Robyn Slovo, who was also one of the film's producers.

 Patrol vessel

 Fisheries protection vessel Ruth First at Buffels Bay.

 In 2005, the South African Department of Environmental Affairs launched an environmental patrol vessel named Ruth First.

 In March 2011, the country of The Gambia issued a postage stamp in her honour, naming her as one of the Legendary Heroes of Africa.

+Other recognitions

+Ruth Firststraat is a street in a residential area of the city of Heerlen in the Netherlands which is named after her.

+Since 2000, the University of Witwatersrand has awarded students The Ruth First Fellowship.
+An award that allows Fellows to pursue an in-depth project of original research that influences thinking, discussion and debate in South Africa.

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, she was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and First was honoured with other anti-apartheid activists, Helen Suzman, Rusty Bernstein, Arthur Goldreich and Joe Slovo.

+In May 2026, the African Estudies Center (CEA) of the Eduardo Mondlane´s University in Maputo (Mozambique) dedicated a room for the memorial of Ruth First.
+It consisted of transforming office number 62 at the CEA, where the South African activist worked as a research director for five years and was assassinated in the same space via a letter bomb.